crud27/crud27.github.io/index.md

 ---

-### Qualitative Research
+### Qualitative Research - Writing Sample
 ### 5 Country Survey for Upper Primary Mathematics (Grades 4 - 6)
 - Researched the upper primary mathematics education system in 5 countries: Kenya, Tanzania, Uganda, Indonesia, and Pakistan
-- Qualitative analysis by retrieving and aggregating data from multiple sources and compiling it into a digestible and actionable format
+- Qualitative analysis by retrieving and aggregating data from over 75 sources and compiling it into a digestible and actionable format
 ### Objective
 - The focus of the study was to investigate the following areas:
 1. existing teaching and learning standards, materials, and national policies;